matn7/CS-Notes/src/main/java/compact/work.md

 **Strong Interview Answer.**
 * Reliable event delivery requires transactional event publishing, retries, idempotent consumers, and dead-letter queues.
 * In production systems, exactly-once delivery is extremely difficult, so most systems rely on at-least-once delivery with idempotency.

 ***

-**4. How would you design a real-time analytics pipeline using event-driven architecture?**
+**4. How would you design a real-time analytics pipeline using event-driven architecture?** // here

 **What interviewers are testing.**
 - Streaming systems understanding.